 “I have been convinced more than ever that human nature is much the same, no matter under what clime it flourishes, and that if you approached people with trust and affection you would have ten-fold trust and thousand-fold affection returned to you.” -M. K. Gandhi

 My friend Ashish swerved through traffic on Church Street, one of the busiest roads in Bangalore.
-I leaned out of the window to feel the night air, and to watch.
+I leaned out of the window to feel the night air.
 Women wore fluorescent salwar kameezes; neon-lit rickshaw drivers negotiated prices; businessmen ate dosas at a dhaba.
 I’d seen this before.
 What I hadn’t seen was the massive swirl of colors on a wall we passed.

 “Woah, what was that?”
 I asked.

 “The mural?” said Maithili, Ashish’s wife.

 “Yeah.
 Was it commissioned?
 I haven’t seen that kind of art in India.”